 Is English the national language of the country you’re moving to?
 If the answer is no, can you speak the language?
 If no again, it’s time to hit the books, the audiobooks, or the App store.
+Finding work in another country is a lot easier if you can speak a few words of their national language.
 Stock up on useful tools and resources to introduce you to the local language and help you commit some of it to memory before your arrival!

-Sure, there are some countries, such as the Netherlands, Thailand, and Sweden, where the majority of the population speaks English along with the native tongue.
+Sure, working in different countries, such as the Netherlands, Singapore, and Sweden, you might luck out—many of the locals speak English along with the native tongue.
 Therefore, you might be tempted to think that there’s no need to bother learning a new language, but think again!
 While you might be able to get by using English, being proficient in at least the basics of the country’s language will not only smooth your transition process, but it will ingratiate you with locals (especially your colleagues) and immediately up your chances of making new friends.

 5. Paperwork, Paperwork, Paperwork

-Depending on what type of job you obtain abroad, it can be a good idea to have a few copies of your diploma, your resume, or other relevant educational documents on hand.
+Depending on what type of job you obtain while working in another country, it can be a good idea to have a few copies of your diploma, your resume, or other relevant educational documents on hand.
 Beyond the physical copies, be sure to have access to digital copies as well (it never hurts!).

 While on the subject of documents, it’s worth reminding you that you’ll need to get your passport and visa thingumabobs in order.
 Check with your destination country and employer to not only prepare the regulations for entry/exit, but also to figure out the legalities of working as a foreigner in your country of choice.